-There is a large old distillery in Zastražišće, containing two huge cauldrons, from which two tons of lavandin oil are still produced during the lavender season, although in the halcyon days of the past up to 20 tons of the oil was produced.
+There is a large old distillery in Zastražišće, containing two huge cauldrons, from which two tons of lavandin oil are still produced during the lavender season, although in the halcyon days of the past up to 20 tons of the oil were produced.

 Points of interest

 For adventurous free climbers, in Vela Stiniva there is a fantastic climbing area which rises dramatically from the sea shore.